 WealthTrace offers three tiers, or levels of access, to its personal retirement planning software.
 These tiers feature, but are not limited to, the following perks:

-Basic: You receive unlimited use of WealthTrace’s retirement planning software for $169 your first year and $119 each year thereafter.
-Your account is limited to one plan with email support, a live chat with a WealthTrace advisor, and the option to upgrade to a multi-plan account.
+Your account is limited to one plan with email support, a live chat with a WealthTrace advisor, access to expert planning, and the option to upgrade to a multi-plan account.

 Tools for the Do-It-Yourself Investor